Digital March Madness

 It is absolutely true that there is the ability for advertisers to exclude ad delivery from classes of sites, individual URLs, and even text content in pages but the latter options and the overwhelming approach on this is, inevitably, reactive and opt-out rather than opt-in.
 The point being that no advertiser is consciously “choosing” to advertise on objectionable page content.

 So are advertisers right to blame the likes of Google instead and boycott them?
 Well, this does seem to be rather an over-reaction to ill-informed bad publicity in an effort to throw public opinion/outrage in a different direction, rather than truthfully reflect the complex nature of this challenge.
-However, Google can and should restrict more carefully ad delivery on their Youtube videos and even slight over-compensation is preferable to under-regulation.
+However, Google can and should restrict more carefully ad delivery on their YouTube videos and even slight over-compensation is preferable to under-regulation.

 No broad digital advertising network can possibly hope to guarantee 100% brand safety if they are to offer reach across the wider internet and not just highly established websites.
 But also, it’s about reaching people, not just websites, and it is impossible to control the sites people visit after being added to an automated remarketing list against which they will be shown ads.

-That said, if, as an advertiser, you are made gunshy by the unknown risk out there, there is a way to maximize your brand safety and that is to use the several specialist ad networks out there who only deliver to suites of established, commercial sites onto which objectionable content will not creep.
+That said, if, as an advertiser, you are made gunshy by the unknown risk out there, there is a way to maximise your brand safety and that is to use the several specialist ad networks out there who only deliver to suites of established, commercial sites onto which objectionable content will not creep.
 The usual cost for this conservative approach is, however, a smaller reach than competitors and, often, higher CPMs/CPCs.
 This is because it is rare that those networks have exclusive access to those quality sites and so you are still competing against just about everyone else but reliant on that limited set of sites for all your traffic, unlike the competition.

 Should a larger network, such as Google’s try to more pro-actively vet sites – and we’re not saying this shouldn’t happen, welcome improvements can always be made – this may serve to calm the situation down.
 They have announced plans and this is a good start.
 But businesses and other advertisers need to temper their expectations and not demand 100% perfect brand safe yet broad reaching environments in the realm of digital display advertising.